 Child support arrangements need to first be made through a child support assessment which can be applied for by either a parent or non-parent.
 After an application is made for a child – who is usually under the age of eighteen (18) – the Child Support Agency will then issue an administrative assessment and send it to both the parent who is receiving the payment and to the parent who is making the payment.
 If parties do not wish to engage the Child Support Agency, the parties can come to an agreement to document child support arrangements for their children privately.

 What are the different child support provisions that can be made?

 Any provision for child support to be paid or received may be by way of either:

-It is possible for parties to undertake an administrative assessment providing for periodic amounts and also for the parties to have a child support agreement which provides for payment of other expenses such as school fees and medical expenses.
+Parties can also undertake an administrative assessment which provides for periodic amounts and also the opportunity to arrange for a child support agreement to account for other expenses that may arise (e.g. school fees, medical fees etc.).

 Do I have appeal rights if I am not happy with a decision made by the Child Support Agency?

 In circumstances where an administrative assessment is made by the Child Support Agency and you as either the payer or the payee are not happy with the determination made, you may make an objection through the Child Support Agency to that assessment.

 There are also circumstances where you may apply directly to the Social Security Appeals Tribunal and the Court.

 It is important to note that all appeal procedures have time limits and strict rules about what and when to file documents.
 As such, independent legal advice from our separation and divorce lawyers at Matthews Folbigg should be sought.